bpg/terraform-provider-proxmox/docs/index.md

 ```

-### API Token authentication
+## API Token Authentication

 API Token authentication can be used to authenticate with the Proxmox API without the need to provide a password.
 In combination with the `ssh` block and `ssh-agent` support, this allows for a fully password-less authentication.

 You can create an API Token for a user via the Proxmox UI, or via the command line on the Proxmox host or cluster: